 Series of recommendations from ministries, branches and localities

-During the process of drafting the Personal Income Tax Law (replacement), the Ministry of Finance received many opinions from ministries, branches and localities proposing to increase the family deduction level to suit the current socio-economic conditions and living standards of the people.
+During the process of drafting the Law on Personal Income Tax (replacement), the Ministry of Finance received many opinions from ministries, branches and localities proposing to increase the family deduction level to suit the current socio -economic conditions and living standards of the people.

-The family deduction level stipulated in Article 19 of the draft Law on Personal Income Tax (replacement) is 11 million VND/month for taxpayers, 4.4 million VND/month for each dependent, has been applied since July 1, 2020 and applied from the 2020 tax period.
+The family deduction level prescribed in Article 19 of the draft Law on Personal Income Tax (replacement) is 11 million VND/month for taxpayers, 4.4 million VND/month for each dependent, has been applied from July 1, 2020 and applied from the 2020 tax period.

-The Government's electronic information portal has compiled opinions from readers that the regulations on family deductions are outdated, and at the same time, the adjustment conditions (CPI changes by 20%) are not consistent with the development of consumer prices, especially in big cities.
+The Government's electronic information portal synthesizes opinions from readers that the regulations on family deductions are outdated, and at the same time, the adjustment conditions (CPI changes by 20%) are not consistent with the development of consumer prices, especially in big cities.

-Therefore, it is proposed that the Ministry of Finance study the method of allowing additional deductions (based on the review of records provided by taxpayers), in addition to the general family deduction applicable to all taxpayers.
-For example, hospital bills, medicine bills, tuition bills, bills for repairing and replacing valuable assets such as houses, means of transport, production tools, etc.
+Therefore, it is proposed that the Ministry of Finance study a method to allow additional deductions (based on the review of records provided by taxpayers), in addition to the general family deduction applicable to all taxpayers.
+For example, hospital bills, medicine bills, tuition bills, repair bills, replacement bills of high-value assets such as houses, means of transport, production tools, etc.

 Along with that, divide the family deduction levels by region (similar to the 4 regions applied to the regional minimum wage).